The Capacity Trap: How Busy Practice Owners Work 60 Hours and Still Can't Grow

 Not all administrative hours are equal.
 The research points to three categories where the return on reclamation is highest:

 Data entry and record keeping.
-The research on AI workflow automation is clear: structured data tasks — entering information from one system to another, updating records, compiling reports from multiple sources — are the most automatable category of business work.
+The research on AI workflow automation is clear: structured data tasks — entering information from one system to another, updating records, compiling reports from multiple sources — are the most automatable category of practice work.
 Tools exist today that handle these tasks for $50-200/month.
 If your team spends 10 hours per week on data entry, that’s $30,000-$78,000 in annual labor cost doing work that a system can do for $2,400/year.

 Scheduling and coordination.
 Every email chain that takes four rounds to find a meeting time, every project status check that requires asking three people, every vendor call that could have been a form — these are hours lost to process gaps, not complexity.
 The fix isn’t AI — it’s systems.
 Shared calendars with booking links, project management tools with status dashboards, and intake forms that capture information once instead of through a chain of emails.

 Research and first drafts.
 When the owner spends two hours researching a vendor, writing a first draft of a proposal, or compiling competitive information for a sales call — that’s exactly the work that AI does well today.
-Not the judgment, not the decision, not the client relationship — the research and drafting that precedes it.
+Not the judgment, not the decision, not the patient relationship — the research and drafting that precedes it.
 The studies I found suggest that AI-assisted research and drafting saves 40-60% of the time on these tasks while producing comparable quality for first-pass work.

 What does “reclaimed time” actually turn into?